Biweekly is Usually Cheaper

-In most cases choosing a bi-weekly loan over other popular loan repayment frequencies will result in the lowest interest cost.
-That's because the balance the interest is charged on is declining more often.
+Given the same repayment time-frame and loan interest rate, choosing a bi-weekly loan over other popular loan repayment frequencies will usually result in the lowest interest cost.
+That's because the balance that the interest is charged on is declining more often.

-For example, if you are making annual payments your principal balance will be the same amount for an entire year -- giving the lending institutions more time to charge you interest on a higher balance.
+For example, if you are making annual payments, then you will be renting the same number of dollars during the entire year -- giving the lending institutions more time to charge you rent on each dollar.

 In my opinion, if you don't want a non-essential product bad enough to save up and pay cash for it, you don't want it bad enough to be purchasing it in the first place.